Dr Lolita Desiree Winnaar

-Dr Lolita Winnaar is a Senior Research Manager in the Education and Skills Development research programme at the Human Sciences Research Council (HSRC).
+Dr Lolita Winnaar is a Senior Research Specialist at the Human Sciences Research Council (HSRC).
 One of her research foci is in the area of school effectiveness with a magnified look at school climate and the psychosocial aspects of schooling.
 She strongly believes that by improving the schooling environment in which students find themselves, this would lead to improved safety within schools, reduced levels of school based violence which will lead to an environment conducive to learning.
 With a strong link to her statistics and research methodology background, she has a keen interest in pushing her analytical knowledge and applying statistical modelling, particularly multilevel modelling, to better understand the basic education landscape.

 Dr Winnaar holds a BSc undergraduate degree from the University of the Western Cape (UWC); Honours degrees in Statistics (UWC) and Population Studies (WITS), MPhil (cum laude) from the University of the Western Cape and a DPhil in Statistics from the University of the Western Cape.
 The thesis focussed on modelling school climate in South African secondary schools over time.
 She was awarded the ?South African Statistical Association-National Research Fund (SASA-NRF) Crises in Academic Statistics? bursary in 2015 to support her PhD.